 All the choices, options, and things you’re “supposed to do” to win in this game can easily consume your time each day.
 That’s why Seth Godin has been like a Moses for a lot of people, including me.

-The power of stories are talked about in our conversation, and honestly something I’m becoming more open to sharing.
+The power of stories is talked about in our conversation, and honestly something I’m becoming more open to sharing.
 We should tell the stories that take place in our lives, both our own histories and our present work.

 It’s important for our communities to better connect with each other through storytelling.